Max Headroom: Dramatic Max Headroom series (ABC)

-American TV station ABC acquired the rights to create an ongoing series titled Max Headroom.
-Rather than a music program, this is a prime time dramatic series based on the story and concepts of the original TV movie Max Headroom: 20 Minutes Into the Future.
-By this time, it was known to the general public that Max was not a computer generated character or puppet but rather actor Matt Frewer in prosthetics, so press for the show openly spoke of him as a lead cast member in both roles of Max Headroom and Edison Carter.
+American TV network ABC acquired the rights to create an ongoing series titled Max Headroom.
+Rather than a music programme, this was a prime-time dramatic series based on the story and concepts of the original TV movie Max Headroom: 20 Minutes Into the Future.
+By this time, it was known to the general public that Max was not a computer-generated character or puppet but rather actor Matt Frewer in prosthetics, so press for the show openly spoke of him as a lead cast member in both roles of Max Headroom and Edison Carter.
 Amanda Pays reprised her role from the original film.

 The pilot is largely based on the original movie.
 The hacker who creates Max Headroom is innocent and manipulated rather than overtly villainous and callous.
 Max's origin is slightly different and he more strongly shares Carter's drive to expose corruption rather than only comment on it.
 In the pilot, Max and Carter meet, leading them to work as allies for the rest of the series.
-It regularly parodies and criticizes media corporations and topical news events.
+It regularly parodies and criticises media corporations and topical news events.

 Max Headroom was broadcast for two short seasons from 1987 to 1988.
 Producer Peter Wagg attempted to sell a movie concept called Max Headroom for President, but it was not picked up.
 Shout!
-Factory released Max Headroom: The Complete Series on DVD in the United States and Canada on August 10, 2010.
+Factory released Max Headroom: The Complete Series on DVD in the United States and Canada on 10 August 2010.

 Television hijack

-On November 22, 1987, an unidentified person wearing a Max Headroom mask and costume carried out broadcast signal hijacking of two television stations in Chicago, Illinois.
-During each signal interruption, the hijacker speaks with distorted audio and stands before a swiveling corrugated panel to mimick Max Headroom's geometric background effect.
-He referenced Max Headroom's endorsement of Coca-Cola, the TV series Clutch Cargo, WGN anchor Chuck Swirsky, and "all the greatest world newspaper nerds" (a reference to WGN's call letters, which stand for "World's Greatest Newspaper").
+On 22 November 1987, an unidentified person wearing a Max Headroom mask and costume carried out broadcast signal hijacking of two television stations in Chicago, Illinois, United States.
+During each signal interruption, the hijacker speaks with distorted audio and stands before a swivelling corrugated panel to mimic Max Headroom's geometric background effect.
+During the second signal hijacking, he referenced Max Headroom's endorsement of Coca-Cola, the TV series Clutch Cargo, WGN anchor Chuck Swirsky, and "all the greatest world newspaper nerds" (a reference to WGN's call letters, which stand for "World's Greatest Newspaper").

 The first "Max Headroom incident" was 25 seconds during the sports segment of WGN-TV's 9:00 p.m. news broadcast.
 Approximately two hours later, the second signal hijacking was about 90 seconds during PBS affiliate WTTW's broadcast of Doctor Who ("The Horror of Fang Rock").
 The second video ended with the hijacker apparently exposing buttocks and being spanked with a flyswatter.
 Normal programming then quickly resumed.
 These video pirates have never been identified.

 Planned reboot

-On July 29, 2022, AMC announced a series reboot, with Matt Frewer as Max.
+On 29 July 2022, AMC announced a series reboot, with Matt Frewer as Max.